electric-cloud/electricaccelerator/GradleAnnotationGenerator/README.md

 ##  <a name="examples"></a>Example Build Visualizations
 While working on this project I have used four gradle builds as my testbed and benchmark - [gradle](#example_gradle), [hibernate-orm](#example_hibernate), [spring-framework](#example_spring) and [griffon](#example_griffon).
 Interestingly, they all exhibit different behaviours and constraints with different workload dominating the total time by type - test execution (gradle), code analysis (hibernate-orm), Javadoc generation (spring-framework) and Java compiles (griffon).

 Below are further details and screenshots from my explorations.
-The following command-line were used for all projects:
+The following command-line were used for building all projects:

 ```
 ./gradlew --parallel --init-script <path-to-GradleAnnotationGenerator-init-script> clean build